miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Intro

+Currently, the attributes do not affect the stats in any way.
+In the goals section you can see how we wish for attributes to effect stats, you should be able to see any changes as they occur when it works correctly.

-The point of this task is to use [Reactive Declarations](https://svelte.dev/tutorial/reactive-declarations) to change one value whenever any referenced values change.
+To accomplish our goal we can use [Reactive Declarations](https://svelte.dev/tutorial/reactive-declarations) to change one value whenever any referenced values change.

+The parent component is already passing the attributes to the Stats component in the character creator.

 #### Files